pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 Stages
 ------

-Stages.
 The foreseen stages of the project are:

 1. Know what the protocols aim to achieve
 2. Know very precisely what the protocols will achieve